 The Oxford Holinshed Project

-In association with Dr Paulina Kewes (English) and Dr Felicity Heal (History) I am co-ordinating research into Holinshed's Chronicles, the crowning glory of Elizabethan historiography.
-Through support from the Fell Fund of Oxford University, we have prepared a parallel text edition of the 1577 and 1587 versions of the Chronicles.
+In association with Dr Paulina Kewes (English) and Dr Felicity Heal (History) I co-ordinated research into Holinshed's Chronicles, the crowning glory of Elizabethan historiography.
+Through support from the Fell Fund of Oxford University, we prepared a parallel text edition of the 1577 and 1587 versions of the Chronicles.
 Through a grant from the Marc Fitch Fund we have begun annotation of this freely available resource.
 Oxford University Press published a Handbook to the Chronicles in 2012.
 This incorporates forty state of the art essays on the Chronicles and their reception.
-The Research Assistant for the project is Dr Henry Summerson.
+The Research Assistant for the project was Dr Henry Summerson.

 Keble Past and Present